 Thus π is a “plug” that expresses how much more the total contribution margin is than fixed costs.
 Put another way total contribution margin dollars first go to cover fixed costs and any remaining dollars are π.

 This is actually quite insightful.
 If a manager wants to maximize profit, he or she first must guide the firm to a level of production that covers the firm’s fixed costs.
 Not covering fixed costs means eventually going out of business (which means a π of zero, at best).
-So the manager maximizes profits by first ensuring the business will stay in business because it’s covering its fixed costs.
+So the manager maximizes profits by first ensuring the business covers its fixed costs.
 Then whatever remains goes toward π, which helps the business expand and get ahead.

 You probably already do total contribution margin calculations in your normal life.
-Each paycheck you receive has three numbers on it, effectively.
-Only one of these numbers tells you how much money will be deposited in your bank account because of your hard work.
-And from your bank account, you can use that money to cover fixed costs like rent or save it and count it as profit for future use and investment.
+Each paycheck you receive has three key numbers on it: gross pay, taxes, and net pay.
+Only net pay tells you how much money will be deposited in your bank account as a result of your hard work.
+And from your bank account, you likely first use that money to cover fixed costs (like rent).
+Then you hopefully save a lot of the rest (like a profit) and use it for future improvement and investment.
 Look at this simple example of a paycheck.